emrgnt-cmplxty/fermi/docs/docs/6.integrator/faq.md

 ## Orientation {#orientation}

-### What is a good project summary for Axion? {#what-is-a-good-project-summary-for-near}
+### What is a good project summary for Fermi? {#what-is-a-good-project-summary-for-near}

-Axion is a sharded, public, proof-of-stake blockchain and smart contract platform.
+Fermi is a sharded, public, proof-of-stake blockchain and smart contract platform.
 It is built in Rust and contracts compile to WASM.
 It is conceptually similar to Ethereum 2.0.

-### What's special about Axion? {#whats-special-about-near}
+### What's special about Fermi? {#whats-special-about-near}

-Axion is the blockchain for builders.
+Fermi is the blockchain for builders.

 If you understand the basics of web development, you can write, test and deploy scalable decentralized applications in minutes on the most developer-friendly blockchain without having to learn new tools or languages.

-### Is Axion open source? {#is-near-open-source}
+### Is Fermi open source? {#is-near-open-source}

 Yes.
 Have look at our [GitHub organization](https://github.com/near).